• Level of education

 Objectives

-The objective of this teaching unit is to address the measurement techniques linked to the determination of the activity of actinides and other radionuclides present in potentially complex aqueous environments, to understand their behavior in different environments and to address the notions of analytical strategy in particular through measurement, metrology and the study of available analysis methods.
+The objective of this teaching unit is to address measurement techniques related to determining the activity of actinides and other radionuclides present in potentially complex aqueous environments, to understand their behavior in different environments, and to address the concepts of analytical strategy, particularly through measurement, metrology, and the study of available analytical methods.

 Read more